informalsystems/hermes/guide/src/documentation/commands/listen/index.md

 - To listen for only `Tx` events on `ibc-0`, invoke `hermes listen --chain ibc-0 --events Tx`
 - To listen for both `NewBlock` and `Tx` events on `ibc-0`, invoke `hermes listen --chain ibc-0 --events NewBlock Tx`

-If the `--event` flag is omitted, the relayer will subscribe to all event types.
+If the `--event` flag is omitted, Hermes will subscribe to all event types.